Column: U.S. Social Security office reopenings bring opportunities - and some challenges

 "The most serious problems are related to the drop in awards for the most vulnerable people,” said David Weaver, a former associate commissioner in Social Security’s Office of Research, Demonstration and Employment Support.
 “It’s people who might have less ability to get information off the internet, or easy access to information on how to contact the agency.
 And people seeking SSI and disability may have serious mental impairments or be homeless.”

-Had benefit awards continued at pre-pandemic levels for SSI and SSDI, 5.5 million more people would be receiving benefits for these two programs, according to Weaver's calculation. (https://bit.ly/3CcX49v)
+Had benefit awards continued at pre-pandemic levels for SSI and SSDI, 500,000 more people would be receiving benefits for these two programs, according to Weaver's calculation. (https://bit.ly/3CcX49v)

 BUDGET, LEADERSHIP CHALLENGES